 Not all cyclonic storms that have been called polar lows, medicanes, subtropical cyclones, or Kona storms meet our definition of cyclop.
-The literature describes many polar lows that have been traced to something more nearly like classical baroclinic instability acting in an air mass of anomalously low static stability (e.g. Sardie and Warner, 1985).
+The literature is full of papers on polar lows that have been traced to something more nearly like classical baroclinic instability acting in an airmass of anomalously low static stability (e.g. Sardie and Warner 1985).
 Many storms identified as Kona storms because of their location and season, and which developed under cold cyclones aloft, never received much of a boost from surface fluxes and therefore would not be classified as cyclops.
-And, as we described in the last section, two strong Mediterranean cyclones, Zorbas of 2018 and Daniel of 2023, developed in environments of high climatological potential intensity

-615 and formed via the tropical transition process.
+And, as we described in the last section, two strong Mediterranean cyclones, Zorbas of 2018 and Daniel of 2023, developed in environments of plenty of climatological potential intensity and formed via the tropical transition process.